ofeksadlo/lichess-cheat/README.md

    Now go a head and start a game and in the board window it will give you next best move.

 # Compatibility Issues
-The program only tested on Chrome and the zoom need to be 100%
+The program only tested on Chrome and the zoom needs to be 100%